rinaldypasya/tax-calculator/README.md

 golang_service    | [GIN-debug] Listening and serving HTTP on 0.0.0.0:3000
 ```

-Project URL should be: localhost:3000
+Project URL should be: http://localhost:3000

 ### Database Structure

+There're two models :
+- Taxes
+- TaxConfigurations

-Inside `src/models` is represent database structure and auto migration by gorm
+Inside `src/models` that represent database structure and auto migration by gorm.

 ### Endpoint Documentation